-The LACDA contracts with the Housing Rights Center (HRC) and its subcontractors to provide fair housing services to County residents and meet the goals set forth in the County's fair housing strategic plan.
-The HRC and LACDA hosted training events, workshops, resource fairs for nonprofit organizations, agencies and direct service providers that covered and provided information on federal and state fair housing laws, prohibited practices, and HRC services.
-Trainings were hosted for fair housing testers to assist HRC in combating illegal discrimination and enforcing fair hosing rights throughout Los Angeles County.
+LACDA projects prioritized impediments that had a direct and substantial impact on fair housing choice, especially in R/ECAP areas, affecting housing, those impacting persons with disabilities, and that are core functions of LACDA.
+The LACDA hosted training events, workshops, and a resource fair for non-profit organizations, agencies and direct service providers that covered and provided information on federal and state fair housing laws, prohibited practices, and HRC services.
+Trainings were hosted for fair housing testers, what will assist HRC in combating illegal discrimination and enforcing fair hosing rights throughout Los Angeles County.